joonas-fi/joonas.fi/blog/_posts/2017/2017-01-23-microsoft-azures-networking-is-fundamentally-broken.md

 is, [working with a software vendor to patch around this artificial limitation](https://github.com/containous/traefik/issues/1046).

 It's infuriating because Azure requires special support from the software for it to work properly.
-If there wasn't a useless "SNAT gateway", errors would be appropriately handled at TCP level and packets no being `ACK`ed would result in re-transmit.
+If there wasn't a useless "SNAT gateway", errors would be appropriately handled at TCP level and packets not being `ACK`ed would result in re-transmit.
 TCP is already reliable and good at detecting errors - Microsoft broke it.

 No serious cloud vendors have this issue.
 I tested all the solutions that are developed by grown-ups: